AWAProjectT35/awa-documentation/Testing.md

 Due to the kanban approach to development the applications constantly change as the end result is never written in stone.
-According to agile development changes to the specifications and requirements are always acceptable when they implrove the overall product.
+According to agile development changes to the specifications and requirements are always acceptable when they improve the overall product.
 Therefore specific test cases can only be written close to the end of the project, in a phase where major changes are less likely to be necessary.
 In earlier phases mostly white box